brainsatplay/hegduino.js/README.md

 npm i hegduinojs
 ```

 Here is the data streaming format, it's only text so it's easy to decode, though not as efficient as a raw byte stream.
-Sample rate is about 32sps on the default sampling settings.
+Sample rate is about 32sps on v2 or 19sps on v1 on the default sampling settings.

 `microseconds | Red LED reading | IR LED Reading | Red/IR Ratio | Ambient reading | Temperature`